cnidaire/Master1_Internship/report.md

 ### Assign Taxonomy

-This is the part I have been working on.
+This is the part I have been mainly working on.
 The analyst should provide as an input a reference database in the FASTA format.
-The **FASTA** format is a text file used to store biological sequences (nucleic or proteic) and is a standard file used in informatics.
+FASTA is a text file format used to store biological sequences (nucleic or proteic) and is a standard format used in bioinformatics.
 The first line starts with ">" followed by a description of the sequence (i.e., Domain / Phylum / Class / Order / Family / Genus in our case), and the second line is the corresponding DNA or amino acids sequence (i.e., DNA sequences of the *nifH* gene in our case).

 Then DADA2 will infer the taxonomy and build the annotation based on the sequence similarity.